magma/magma/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: "\U0001F680 Feature request"
+name: "\U0001F680 Feedback form"
-about: Suggest a new idea or functionality for the project
+about: Describe a problem, suggest a new idea or functionality for the project
 title: ''
 labels: 'type: feature'
 assignees: amarpad, ekowtaylor, talkhasib